aamodpant15/make-family-tree/README.md

 2. Getting relative's information (mother, father, children, spouse)

 **IMPORTANT**:
 1. The file requires a connected tree without any disconnected elements.
-If a disconnected tree is present, multiple `.png` files will be created for each connected tree.
+If a disconnected tree is present, multiple `.png` files will be created for each connected subtree.

 2. This does not supported cyclic connections.
 This only happens when siblings have children, or a person is a child of themselves.
 [Adrien Verge](https://github.com/adrienverge) kindly let'\s us know that something is, `Seriously wrong`.
 This can happen due to a mistake during data input.
 Therefore, recheck the excel sheet if this error is shown.